NOTE: Blog updated in February 2021 with additional influence marketing examples

 For a brand to be believable, it first must advocate for what it believes.

-A shared belief or cause is an easy springboard to influence decision.
+A shared belief or cause is an easy springboard to influence decisions.

 Attach your brand’s identity to a worthy cause of a non-profit or an advocacy group.

-Not only do you make that organization your influencer, but their members and followers your brand advocate.
+Not only do you make that organization your influencer, but their members and followers are your brand advocates.

 And support through fund-raisers can even get their community as retailers.

-Supporters across Canada can host ASC bubly Smile Stands to sell this sparkling water this summer at home, in a public park or even at place of work.
+Supporters across Canada can host ASC Bubly Smile Stands to sell this sparkling water this summer at home, in a public park, or even at the place of work.

-Your brand influence best when you practice what you preach.
+Your brand influences best when you practice what you preach.
 You are your slogan, only when you exercise it that you can truly influence.

-If your preach about healthy food choices, then teach how to cook them.
-If you are a shoe brand that promotes confidence, a sports training camp how to “just do it” will give that slogan real meaning.
+If you preach about healthy food choices, then teach how to cook them.
+If you are a shoe brand that promotes confidence, a sports training camp on how to “just do it” will give that slogan real meaning.

-And a partnership for a launch of a new music, film, or show, is also good but only while the promotion lasts.
+A partnership for the launch of a new music, film, or show is also good, but only while the promotion lasts.

 This is particularly true for some clothing and toy brands.

-Teaming up for the purpose of media mileage is good, but what you need is value to your brand.
-A value that aligns with your identity as a brand and influences purchase decision.
+Teaming up for the purpose of media mileage is good, but what you need is value for your brand.
+A value that aligns with your identity as a brand and influences purchase decisions.

 Hunter, a rubber Wellington boot and footwear brand, teams up with hit shows and movies to expand its collections.